WeersmaLabIBD/Response_to_vedolizumab_in_UC/README.md

 # Contents

 -   Alignment of the sequence data to the GRCh38 reference Human Genome
--   Demultiplexing_and_doublet_detection: demultiplexing and assignment of individuals to cells
+-   Demultiplexing, doublet_detection, and quality control (QC)
 -   General quality control and filtering
 -   Normalization and data integration
 -   Dimensional reduction and clustering